Riskjuggler/mazewalker/README.md

 # aimazewalker
-This project is a Proof of Concept project to demonstrate my learning journey around agentic AI.
+This project is a Proof of Concept to demonstrate my learning journey around agentic AI.

 **Objective**